Pennsylvania Personal Injury Lawyer Areas of Practice

 Types of Personal Injury Cases I Handle

-I am Philadelphia car accident lawyer Jeffrey Harlan Penneys, Esq.
-Since 1995, I have devoted my personal injury law practice to representing people filing a car accident lawsuit in Pennsylvania, filing an auto accident claims, and negotiating car accident settlements against large insurance companies and auto manufacturers.
+As a recognized Pennsylvania personal injury lawyer, I have devoted my personal injury law practice to representing people filing a car accident lawsuit in Philadelphia, filing an auto accident claims, and negotiating car accident settlements against large insurance companies and auto manufacturers.

 Doctors take a solemn pledge to help and protect their patients.
 Yet each year, hundreds of thousands of Americans are harmed by a serious medical error.
 Some of these errors are the fault of the doctor, while others are the fault of a nurse, a staff member, or a medical facility.